eddysystems/quibble/README.md

 ```

 The temperature can usefully be between 0 and 1.
 If the checkpoint file has been computed on a GPU, it has to be sampled on a GPU (`-gpuid` >= 0).
 Pass in a seed with `-primetext "..."`.

+## Training

+Use the instructions for [char-rnn](https://github.com/karpathy/char-rnn) for training, except: You can restart training from a checkpoint using `-checkpoint`.